guilhermebotossi/verbose-fiesta/htb_certification/5 - Shells & Payloads/The Live Engagement.md

 ### Fortunate information

 The Foothold machine don't have any browser in sight and no internet to install one, but I remembered that there is a embedded browser within Burp.

+###  Vulnerability Disclosed

+In one of the blog posts a vulnerability is mentioned for the blog "https://www.exploit-db.com/exploits/50064", in the link is mentioned that script requires authentication to work and also informs us that  it is a metasploit module, after checking the  foothold machine I found the file was already there